Key takeaways

 Examples:

 Specific, measurable, time-bound.
-If you can't write a goal you'd be embarrassed to miss, the strategy isn't real yet.
+If you can't write a goal you'd be embarrassed to miss, you don't have one yet.

-Pick three workflows where AI will be deployed in the next 90 days.
-Three is the limit.
-Four is too many for an SMB in a single quarter.
+Pick three workflows where you'll put AI to work in the next 90 days.
+Cap it at three.
+Four is too many to do well in a single quarter.

 Each workflow gets:

-No paragraph of context.
-The detail lives in the workflow's own documentation.
-The strategy doc just lists the three.
+Skip the paragraph of context.
+That detail lives in the workflow's own doc.
+The strategy page just lists the three.

 Section 3: Tools selected (a short list)